jes/ricochet-group/README.md

  - how should persistent state be tracked (peer list, etc.)?
    - would be handy to be in config file, but it's a bit dirty to be programmatically rewriting the config file
  - easy first-run experience & documentation about how to set it up
+ - kicking/banning
+ - how do we reconcile configuration of allowedusers, welcomemsg, etc. in the config file with letting admins change it via commands in the chat at runtime?

 Nice to have later:
  - password-protected private groups